 What's New in 2020?Connecticut HIV surveillance data has been updated to include preliminary 2019 cases identified using data reported through July 2020 and is now available on the HIV Statistics web page.

-Preliminary 2019 HIV surveillance data will be released in June however finalized data will not be released until January 2021 to allow for reporting delay, de-duplication with other surveillance jurisdictions, and complete death reporting.
+Finalized 2019 data will not be released until January 2021 to allow for reporting delay, de-duplication with other surveillance jurisdictions, and complete death reporting.

 In alignment with CDC HIV and AIDS Surveillance Reports, most Connecticut tables and graphs combine HIV and AIDS into “HIV disease” or simply, “HIV.”
 The year of diagnosis indicates the year HIV infection was first diagnosed, regardless of HIV stage at the time of the diagnosis.

 Quick Stats for HIV cases diagnosed in 2018:

 - 258 new cases of HIV were diagnosed in Connecticut residents (7.2 per 100,000 people).

 - Of the newly diagnosed cases, 68 (26%) were diagnosed with AIDS within one year of HIV diagnosis.

 - 10,574 people were living with HIV disease in Connecticut (295.7 per 100,000 people)